Clicky

 Facts about beavers:

-• these ecosystem engineers build dams in rivers and streams
+• Ecosystem engineers; build dams in rivers and streams

-• giant paddle-like tail used for swimming, communication, storing fat
+• Giant paddle-like tail used for swimming, communication, and storing fat

 striped grass mouse